FINALLY, ICE CREAM IS ADDED

 Soda fountain owners also came up with their own names.
 In New England, milkshakes were variously called frappes (Massachusetts), velvets, frosteds and cabinets (Rhode Island, referring to the freezer cabinet from which the ice cream was scooped).
 Someone in a drive-through restaurant in St. Louis invented the concrete, a milkshake so thick that it was handed out the order window upside down for a wow factor.
 (We’ve had a few, and would argue that the concrete is not really a milkshake, but ice cream that’s been blended with just enough milk to turn it into a malleable form.
 It needs to be eaten with a spoon: It’s so thick it can’t be drunk through a straw).

 No one knows what the next milkshake evolution will be, but we recommend going back to the original.
 Hold the egg, but add some Godiva Chocolate Liqueur to celebrate National Chocolate Milkshake Day (or a shot of whiskey, perhaps).

 Don’t like chocolate?
 Mark your calendar for June 21st, National Vanilla Milkshake Day.

 *Source: Stuart Berg Flexner, Listening to America (New York: Simon & Schuster, 1982) p.
 178.

 In the 1950s, a milkshake machine salesman named Ray Kroc bought became the exclusive distributor of a speedier milkshake machine, the Multimixer.
-He inadvertently invented modern fast food with his vision of franchising McDonald’s hamburger stand in San Bernardino, California—in order to sell several Multimixers to each location.
+He inadvertently invented modern fast food with his vision of franchising the McDonald’s hamburger stand in San Bernardino, California—just so he could sell several Multimixers to each location!